Skip to content

 scope, parentScope and destinationScope are described in the next sections

 All annotations have a scope and a parentScope parameter.
-These will be used in Anvil’s @ContributesSubcomponent annotation on the generated subcomponent, i.e. @ContributesSubcomponent(route = ExampleRoute::class, parentScope = AppScope::class).
+These will be used in Metros’s @ContributesGraphExtension and @ContributesGraphExtension.Factory annotations on the generated code.

-Since the generated subcomponent is using @ContributesSubcomponent, it is possible to use @ContributesTo, @ContributesBinding and so on with that same scope to contribute objects into it.
+Since the generated subgraph is using @ContributesGraphExtension, it is possible to use @ContributesTo, @ContributesBinding and so on with that same scope to contribute objects into it.

-A factory for the generated subcomponent is automatically generated and contributed to the component that uses parentScope as its own scope.
-This component will be looked up internally with Context.getSystemService(name) using the fully qualified name of the given parentScope as key for the lookup.
+A factory for the generated subgraph is automatically generated and contributed to the graph that uses parentScope as its own scope.
+This graph will be looked up internally with Context.getSystemService(name) using the fully qualified name of the given parentScope as key for the lookup.
 It is expected that the app will provide it through its Application class or an Activity.

 A NavDestination is automatically generated for each annotated screen.
 The type of the generated destination is based on the used NavRoute.
 To get an OverlayDestination the route class needs to implement the Overlay marker interface.